-1. CBFO Office Director, Office of the National TRU Program
+1. CBFO Assistant Manager, Office of the National TRU Program

-The Office Director (OD), Office of the National TRU Program (NTP) executes program functions related to characterization of waste for disposal at the WIPP.
-The OD of the NTP also manages activities that prepare waste sites for certification and notifies the CBFO QA Manager when new sites are ready for independent audit.
+The Assistant Manager (AM), Office of the National TRU Program (NTP) executes program functions related to characterization of waste for disposal at the WIPP.
+The AM NTP manages the National TRU Waste Program (NTWP) team, which is responsible for TRU waste characterization.
+The AM NTP also manages activities that prepare waste sites for certification and notifies the CBFO QA Manager when new sites are ready for independent audit.

-2. CBFO Assistant Manager for Operations
+2. CBFO Assistant Manager, Office of Regulatory Compliance

-The Assistant Manager for Operations is responsible for regulatory compliance of the WIPP.
-The Assistant Manager for Operations manages the Compliance team, which is responsible for environmental activities at the WIPP.
-The Assistant Manager for Operations is responsible for the preparation of compliance documentation and the implementation of programs to meet the requirements specified in final operating permits for the WIPP facility.
+The Assistant Manager, Office of Regulatory Compliance (ORC), is responsible for regulatory compliance of the WIPP.
+The ORC AM manages the Compliance team, which is responsible for environmental activities at the WIPP.
+The ORC AM is responsible for the preparation of compliance documentation and the implementation of programs to meet the requirements specified in final operating permits for the WIPP facility.

-3. CBFO Office Director, Office of Site Operations
+3. CBFO Assistant Manager, Office of Safety and Operations

-The Office Director, Office of Disposal, is responsible for operations, safety and health oversight at the WIPP.
+The Assistant Manager, Office of Safety and Operations, is responsible for operations, safety and health oversight at the WIPP.

-4. DOE Site Offices
+4. DOE Field Office

-The DOE site offices are responsible for ensuring that the requirements of the QAPjPs are in compliance with all DOE orders and that the resources and funding are available to accomplish Program activities.
-The DOE site offices are responsible for providing a liaison between the site contractors and the CBFO.
+The DOE field offices are responsible for ensuring that the requirements of the QAPjPs are in compliance with all DOE orders and that the resources and funding are available to accomplish Program activities.
+The DOE field offices are responsible for providing a liaison between the site contractors and the CBFO.